Tire Recycling, Cleanup, and Enforcement Grants

 The California Department of Resources Recycling and Recovery (CalRecycle) provides the Rubberized Pavement (Pavement) Grant Program, formerly called the Rubberized Asphalt Concrete (RAC) Grant Program, to promote markets for recycled-content surfacing products derived from waste tires generated in California and decrease the adverse environmental impacts created by unlawful disposal and stockpiling of waste tires.
 RAC is a proven road paving material that has been used in California since the 1970s.
 It is made by blending ground tire rubber with asphalt binder which is then mixed with conventional aggregate materials.

-Under the Pavement Grant Program, the Targeted RAC Incentive Grant and RAC Chip Seal Grant have been consolidated into one grant with two project types- RAC and Chip Seal projects.
-The program is designed to encourage first-time or limited users of rubberized pavement.
+Under the Pavement Grant Program, the Targeted RAC Incentive Grant and RAC Chip Seal Grant have been consolidated into one grant with two project types--RAC and Chip Seal projects.

 Join the Pavement Listserv to be notified by email for program updates and when funding becomes available.

 The application due date for fiscal year 2016–17 is October 26, 2016.